top1944/duckuments/docs/atoms_85_fall2017_projects/14_visual_odometry/10-preliminary-design-document-visual-odometry.md

 Output: Depth map (potentially relative depth, discretized)

 ### Preliminary plan of deliverables

-What needs to be designed?
-The architecture and the data collecation and augmentation schemes.
+The architecture and the data collecation and augmentation schemes need to be designed.

-What needs to be implemented?
-Tensorflow implementation of architecture.
+Tensorflow implementation of architecture is what needs to be implemented.

-What already exists and needs to be revised?
-Open source code for unsupervised learning of depth paper (linked below).
+There already exists open source code for unsupervised learning of depth paper (linked below).

 ### Specifications
 Do you need to revise the Duckietown specification?
 N/A